 The Centers for Disease Control and Prevention (CDC) points out that community water fluoridation is recommended by nearly all public health, medical, and dental organizations, including the American Dental Association (ADA), American Academy of Pediatrics, U.S. Public Health Service, and World Health Organization.

 “Water fluoridation continues to be the most cost-effective, equitable and safe means to provide protection from tooth decay in a community,” then-Surgeon General Richard H. Carmona said in 2004.
 “Water fluoridation is a powerful strategy in our efforts to eliminate differences in health among people and is consistent with my emphasis on the importance of prevention.”

 In some cases (if levels are higher than one-in-a-million), treatment plants dilute the water to reduce the level of the chemical.

 Backlash Against Fluoride

 Some groups claim – in spite of the overwhelming data - that fluoride doesn't prevent cavities.
 Others worry about dental fluorosis, permanent staining of young children's teeth that occurs when they consume too much of the chemical.
-To prevent fluorosis, dentists recommend that children use only a pea-size dollop of toothpaste, in case they swallow it, and to not let children under six use mouthwash that contains fluoride for the same reason.
+To prevent fluorosis, dentists recommend that children use only a pea-size dollop of fluoride toothpaste, in case they swallow it, and to not let children under six use mouthwash that contains fluoride for the same reason.

 You can install reverse osmosis, deionizing or activated alumina filters on your faucets.
-You could also use a water distiller, or purchase spring water that doesn't have fluoride in it.
+You could also use a water distiller, take fluoride supplements, or purchase spring water that doesn't have fluoride in it.
 Just be sure to make an extra effort with your oral hygiene.
-Contact us at (800) 259-7705!
+Contact us at 1-877-BEN-1776!